jamespeterschinner/genetics/README.md

 | = child of
 ```

-The project aims to generate answers to statistical questions such as:
+The project aims to generate answers to statistical questions.
+Current functionality
-  what are the first generation possible genotypes given a mode of inheritence?
+is limited.
+See below for example.

 ```
 >>> p = Pedigree.from_file(r'C:\Users\James\PycharmProjects\genetics\family_tree.txt')